Dmitrijv/fend19-backend-project/README.md

 </section>
 ```

-Running SQL queueres on the database is done with the help of DB class that follows the Singleton pattern.
+Running SQL queries on the database is done with the help of DB class that follows the Singleton pattern.
 A single PDO connection is created and used through the system to avoid opening and closing new connections unnecessarily.

 For example, to get the number of blog posts in the database you can simply run: